 The proposed project does not include any uses that would be detrimental to the public health, safety, and welfare of the City.
 Implementation of the conditions of approval and adherence to all applicable Building Codes, Fire Codes, and City Standards would prevent the project from having any detrimental effect on the health, safety, and welfare of the City as a whole.
-However, the surrounding uses could be impacted by the development, therefore, conditions are included to minimize any possible impacts.
+However, the proposed amendment would result in the loss of land available for housing. the surrounding uses could be impacted by the development, therefore, conditions are included to minimize any possible impacts.